 When fishing for trout it is very important to find out the depth that they are at.

-Fishing in summer is much different than fishing in winter.
+Fishing for trout in summer is much different than fishing in winter.
 I find that in the summer months trout move around more on the shorelines.

 6. Presentation of Trout Bait and Lures